Why Are My Pilea Leaves Turning Yellow? (10 Solutions)

 Another possibility is that the plant is experiencing spider mites.

-Spider mites are tiny, red bugs that can cause the leaves of a Pilea plant to turn yellow and black.
+Spider mites are tiny, red bugs that can cause the leaves of a plant to turn yellow and black.

-Should I Remove Yellow Leaves From Pilea?
+Should Yellow Leaves Be Removed?

 However, many Pilea owners become concerned when they notice yellow leaves on their plants.